-The basic technique for making Asparagus Lasagna is the same as for lasagne alla bolognese (see this post for the recipe).
-But instead of bolognese ragù, a combination of steamed asparagus tips and a purée made from the stalks the essential flavor.
+The basic technique for making Asparagus Lasagna is the same as for lasagne alla bolognese.
+(See this post for the recipe.)
+But here a combination of steamed asparagus tips and a purée made from the stalks replaces the ragù.

 Makes one large lasagna, enough for a crowd